rosiel/Contributing-Templates/CONTRIBUTING.md-like-Islandora.md

 To request a feature, report a bug, or suggest improvements to documentation for this repository:
 * create an issue using the Github Issues tool
-* then, if you can, create a pull request referencing that issue.
+* if you would also like to contribute a fix, then create a pull request referencing that issue.

+Anyone with a github account may create an issue, but there are some constraints (see below) on who may contribute pull requests.

 ## Constraints on merging

 As with all projects in Islandora Labs, all contributors to a pull request must have a CLA [Contributor License Agreement] on file before it can be merged.
 Here, a contributor is defined as the author of a git commit.

 In Islandora Labs, the rules for merging may be different from the standard [Islandora Committer's Workflow].
 These are set at the discretion of the Current Maintainer, as defined in this project's README.md.